xjwu1024/PPT/README.md

 <img src="imgs/F1.png" alt="Alt text" style="display: block; margin: auto; width:90%;">

 &nbsp;
-The proposed framework, named as token Pruning & Pooling Transformers (PPT), allows you to take an existing Vision Transformer architecture and efficiently compress tokens inside of the network for faster evaluation.PPT is tuned to seamlessly fit inside existing vision transformers, so you can use it without having to do additional training.
+The proposed framework, named token Pruning & Pooling Transformers (PPT), allows you to take an existing Vision Transformer architecture and efficiently compress tokens inside of the network for faster evaluation.
+PPT is tuned to seamlessly fit inside existing vision transformers, so you can use it without having to do additional training.
 And if you *do use* PPT during training, you can reduce the accuracy drop even further while also speeding up training considerably.

 ## What PPT does